 In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 The Dashboard is the main module of the Control Centre.
-Here you can configure the widgets with detailed information about fraud statistics, including fraud call attempts, fraud attacks, active blockages of fraudulent number ranges, and prevented fraud charge.
+Here you can configure widgets with detailed information about fraud statistics, including fraud call attempts, fraud attacks, active blockages of fraudulent number ranges, and prevented fraud charge.
 You can examine this data in charts, tables, and top-lists.
-You can also filter the relevant data, or check the fraud dynamics within different time periods.
+You can also filter the relevant data, or check fraud dynamics within different time periods.

 You can view this and any corresponding documentation page directly from the Control Centre by clicking the ?
 ABOUT button in the top-right corner of the page.